alsuren/alsuren.github.io/_drafts/2022-07-10-cargo-quickinstall.md

 cargo quickinstall ripgrep
 ```

 This would install pre-compiled versions of any binaries in the crate.
-If we don't have a pre-compiled version, it would fallback to cargo install automatically.
+If we did't have a pre-compiled version, it would fallback to cargo install automatically.

 The initial implementation of cargo-quickinstall was hacked together in less than a week.
 I also took the opportunity to make as many terrible architectural decisions as possible.
 Proper resume-driven development.
 Good times.

-## Initial Implementation
+## Do the thing

 <!-- "build the right thing, build the thing right" - is that how they say it?
 ? why is it building the right thing - make it clear that it is a joke?